carbon-language/carbon-lang/clang/docs/Modules.rst

     explicit ``header`` declarations.
 Use the
     ``-Wincomplete-umbrella`` warning option to ask Clang to complain about headers not covered by the umbrella header or the module map.

+A header with the ``private`` specifier may not be included from outside the module itself.

 A header with the ``exclude`` specifier is excluded from the module.
 It will not be included when the module is built, nor will it be considered to be part of the module.